 Minor in Psychology: (18 semester hours)

 The minor in psychology is designed for students of any major and is tailored to the specific educational goals for each student.
-After taking PSY100, the student will choose 15 additional hours of PSY courses in consultation with the Department of Psychology's minor advisor.
+After taking PSY100, the student will choose 15 additional hours of PSY courses in consultation with the Department of Psychology's minor advisor. * NOTE: At least 50% of psychology minor courses must be completed at WCU.

 Health behavior research has become a core area of study in the field of health psychology, the branch of psychology focused on disease prevention and health promotion.
 Health behaviors can include health-risk behaviors (e.g., smoking, drinking heavily, risky driving) and health-protective behaviors (e.g., safe sex behaviors, eating well, regular physical activity, screening behaviors, and adherence to medical treatment).
 The cognitive, behavioral, social, and motivational factors that influence health behavior are complex.
 This Senior Seminar is designed to engage students in health behavior theories and models, research methods in studying health behaviors, and current and seminal health behavior research.
 In this course, it is important to remember that topics will be scrutinized with a scientific lens.
 Senior Seminar is the capstone course of the B.A. in Psychology at West Chester; therefore, students will take part in oral presentations, class discussions, critical analysis of research, and written assignments.